rcac-bioinformatics/genome-assembly/episodes/oxford-nanopore-assembly.Rmd

 Flye provides built-in polishing capabilities.
 By default, Flye performs one round of polishing to refine the assembly.
 However, you can customize the polishing process by running polishing separately after the initial assembly.

-To polish the assembly using `medaka`, you can use the following command:
+An example command to polish assembly with accurate PacBio HiFi reads:

 ```bash
 ml --force purge